 cultural art institutions

 Debut Project | “We Keep Us Safe”

 Seven youth artists helped to produce FFC’s debut project while serving as Production Team interns for eight weeks.
 The audio/visual project, “We Keep Us Safe” explores the reimagining of public safety and challenged program participants to develop skills in music production, film production and civic leadership.

-Production Team interns and FFC’s founding members worked collaboratively to curate and produce dynamic content including original freedom songs, music videos, short films, and immersive excerpts from core organizers in Washington, D.C.
+Production Team interns and FFC’s founding members worked collaboratively to produce an array of original freedom songs, music videos, short films, and immersive excerpts spotlighting core organizers in Washington, D.C.